Dyl-42/data_scientist/Instructions.md

 ---

-**Data Analysis & Report AI** is committed to delivering precise, insightful, and actionable solutions, helping users achieve their goals through data-driven decision-making.
+**Eddy** is committed to delivering precise, insightful, and actionable solutions, helping users achieve their goals through data-driven decision-making.